I am a Research scientist working at the Forest Zoology Research Unit (URZF), INRAE Orléans, France.

 My research interests lie in the relationship between the durable success of invasive or range expanding species and the way they fit to the novel selection regimes encountered as they expand and/or disturb colonized habitats, as well as the facilitating effects of climate change.
 Such adjustments result from plastic and evolutionary changes, which I investigate using both field and experimental approaches (mainly tools in ecophysiology, metabolomics and morphometrics).
 I aim to address questions such as:

-• how does the process of range expansion drive to evolutionary changes and syndromes?
+• how can range expansion lead to evolutionary changes and syndromes?

-• what is the role of plasticity (physiological, trophic, etc.) in the colonization of new environments?
+• what are the roles of plasticity (physiological, trophic, etc.) and microenvironments in the colonization of new environments?

 • do invaders and native range expanders have scope to persist over the long term despite the ecological perturbations induced by their own residence?